kxs1119/Resume-Creation-with-Bash/README.md

 # RESUME CREATION WITH BASH

 ## Description
 This script will be used to automate resume creation.
-The script will prompt the user to enter data, format the data, and export the .pdf file
+The script will prompt the user to enter data, format the data, and export the markdown file

 ## Things to do
     1. Format the script for export